Undergraduate Courses 2014

 This highly vocational course is designed to train UK and non-UK students as journalists in national and international media, global news networks and news agencies.
 The UK is one of the most important bases for international news organisations and global networks in the world and as such, is well placed for the study of international journalism.

-The Liverpool Screen School, which this year moves to a brand new building, has industry-standard facilities to give you the hands-on experience you will need in your day-to-day work as a journalist, including edit suites, newsrooms, radio sound studios and a TV studio.
+The Liverpool Screen School, which is based in the new £38million Redmonds Building, features industry-standard facilities to give you the hands-on experience you will need in your day-to-day work as a journalist, including edit suites, newsrooms, radio sound studios and a TV studio.

 - Introduction to News Writing